 - Grab a hammer and gently smash the matching bolt into the tube.

-- Once it in line you can unscrew the matching bolt.
+- Once it is in line you can unscrew the matching bolt.

 - You can very gently screw the tracker in.